ratfactor/ratcraft/README.md

 # ratcraft

+**MOVED!** Hello, I am moving my repos to http://ratfactor.com/repos/ and setting them to read-only ("archived") on GitHub.
+Thank you, _-Dave_

 Minimal Bash Minecraft server launch/control/backup script.

 The purpose of this script is to daemonize a Minecraft server (run it in the background) using GNU `screen` (present on most UNIX-like OSs) and allow simple control of the server.
 It follows the principal of "the simplest thing which could possibly work."